y-takashina/HtmZetaOne/README.md

 Just open the solution file, then build.

 ## How to use
 Here is an example to build an HTM/Zeta1 network in HtmZetaOne.
+Use `LeafNode` for the 1st level nodes, and `InternalNode` for the 2nd or higher level nodes.

 ```csharp
 var streams = new List<int[]>();